-Whether you’ve always been a fan of raw food or consider yourself a curious observer, you might find yourself wondering what diet your dog should be on as they enter their senior years and if raw is right for your older dog.
+Whether you’ve always been a fan of raw food or consider yourself a curious observer, you might find yourself wondering is raw food good for older dogs?

-I’ve always been a fan of raw food for my younger dogs, but I know older dogs shouldn’t have the same quantity of proteins as younger dogs because the body finds it more difficult to process as it once did, so I find myself wondering if there’s a raw option for Mia who’s now 14?
+I’ve always been a fan of raw food for my younger dogs, but I know older dogs shouldn’t have the same quantity of proteins as younger dogs because it is more difficult for them to process, so I find myself wondering if there’s a raw option for Mia who’s now 14?

-Luckily, Sue Armstrong, Veterinary Surgeon and Homeopath was able to share her veterinary expertise to help me learn more, and I hope it will help you too.
+Luckily, Sue Armstrong, Veterinary Surgeon and Homeopath was able to share her veterinary expertise to help us learn more.

 As dogs’ age, they may be subject to more wear and tear issues, such as arthritis, but that's only one example of the changes their body will go through.

-Older dogs are more likely to have less efficient organs, such as the kidney, liver and immune system, so the food needs to be adapted to these potential changes.
+Older dogs are more likely to have less efficient organs so the food needs to be adapted to these potential changes.

 Sue tells us, “Many of these things lead to a reduction in the level of exercise and activity, which also changes the dogs’ calorie requirement.
 It is very individual, just as it is in humans, and this is where routine health checks in old age to check organ function can be a great help in assessing the dietary needs of your dog.”